Phil MeekinView Profile

 “I welcome the CSA’s recognition that this is an important and sensible commitment to have made to borrowers.”

 It means debt collection agencies will not contact debtors to pursue debts for 30 days once they have been informed that an accredited debt advisor has taken on the case.
-This will allow an accredited debt advisor to negotiate with creditors and the collection agency so that a plan for repaying the debt can be agreed.
+This limit will allow an accredited debt advisor to negotiate with creditors and the collection agency so a plan for repaying the debt can be agreed.